 South Lake Tahoe's hotel selection leans heavily towards mid-range in terms of quality, although prices are often quite high during peak times.
 Below are some highly rated mid-range and budget hotels:

-Explore More Camping and Outdoor Destinations in California
+Explore More Camping & Outdoor Destinations in California

 - Camping: Within a day's drive of Lake Tahoe are some of California's most epic camping destinations.
 Find the best campgrounds in the timeless forests of giant sequoias in Sequoia National Park and Kings Canyon National Park.
-Set up your tent or RV among the towering redwoods of Redwood National and State Parks.
-Alternatively, head south to the desert, and discover the best places to camp in the surreal landscape of Joshua Tree National Park.
+Head to the coast and set up your tent or RV among the towering redwoods of Redwood National and State Parks.
+Alternatively, head south to the desert, and discover the best places to camp in Joshua Tree National Park.

-- Hiking: Make the most of your hiking time with our guides to the Best Hikes at South Lake Tahoe, Best Hikes in Yosemite National Park, Best Hikes in Redwood National and State Parks, and the Best Hiking Trails in California.
-If you happen to be heading towards Las Vegas, also see our article on the Best Hikes near Las Vegas.
+- Hiking: While you're here, you'll want to check out at least some of the hiking trails around Lake Tahoe.
+If you're interested in hiking, you're in the right park of the country.
+Consider visiting some other parks, and make the most of your hiking time with our guides to the best hikes at South Lake Tahoe, Yosemite National Park, Redwood National and State Parks, and the overall best hiking trails in California.
+If you happen to be heading towards Las Vegas, also see our article on the best hikes near Las Vegas.